 - What file formats should work be supplied in?

 This ensures that you are equipped with all of the right assets at the end of the project.
 You don’t want to be left resizing things because you haven’t given your agency the specifics.

 There’s nothing more frustrating than “design by committee.”
 However, it does happen, and it can be managed.

-But there always need to be a lead point of contact in a design project.
+But there always needs to be a lead point of contact in every design project.

 One voice of reason that can be used to add balance to the discussions, and go between both the agency and the company.

-Clearly listing out the contact details of the project contact, as well as the best time and way to get hold of them will make things run a lot smoother.
+Clearly listing out the contact details of the project contact, and the best time and way to get hold of them, will make things run a lot smoother.

 The design agency should also do their part here and once the project kicks off, they’ll assign a member of staff (usually an Account Manager) to handle their side of the communication.

 If you’re considering working with a number of agencies, or firing out your design brief to several choices, then you need to make sure they know how the project will be awarded.